Overview - Touchpoint API

 Update Resource

-To update an attendee’s first and last name, we would use a mutation.
+To update an attendee’s first and last name, a mutation is used.

 GraphQL Mutation